family

 • Open the Settings app.

-• Tap your family member's name, then tap Ask to Buy.
+• Tap your family member's (child's) name, then tap Ask to Buy.

 3. Parental controls: content and privacy restrictions.

 Through 'Screen Time', you can set up comprehensive content and privacy restrictions that put you in the driver's seat.
-This feature lets you block explicit content, and you can set age-related restrictions for content they can view on websites, for purchases and downloads.
+This feature lets you block explicit content, and you can set age-related restrictions for content they can view on websites, for purchases, downloads, and even AI tools.

 How to turn on Content and Privacy Restrictions: